DeepakBookdown/stat120_bookdown/_book/Short_Report_1.md

 - **Level of Development**: This variable categorizes countries based on their stage of economic growth - whether they are 'Developed' or 'Developing'.
 - **European Union Membership**: It indicates whether a country is a member of the European Union or not.
 - **Currency**: Specifies the official currency used within the respective country.
+- **Overall Entrepreneurship**: A derived binary categorical variable indicating the relative level of entrepreneurship in a country.
+Countries with an Entrepreneurship Index above 42.7 are labeled as 'High', signifying a higher level of entrepreneurship activity, whereas those below this threshold are labeled as 'Low'.

 ### Quantitative Variables:
 - **Women Entrepreneurship Index**: This numerical value for the year 2015 mirrors the overall environment that facilitates or impedes women from launching businesses in their country.
 - **Entrepreneurship Index**: A numerical metric for the year 2015, reflecting the overall entrepreneurship ecosystem of a country.
 - **Inflation Rate**: It provides the inflation rate for the year 2015.
 - **Female Labor Force Participation Rate**: This metric from 2015 showcases the percentage of the female working-age population actively participating in the workforce.

 The dataset spans a myriad of countries, from established economies like Austria, Belgium, France, and Germany to emerging economies such as Argentina, China, India, and Mexico.
 Each nation's entry in the dataset sheds light on its respective entrepreneurial conditions, inflationary pressures, and the level of active participation of women in the labor force.